 How to Build a Better Fire in Your Fireplace

-Gather Supplies to Build a Fire
+What Supplies You Need to Build a Fire

 Clear the air.
 Be sure the room where your fireplace is located has been well ventilated and is free of any flammable fumes and gases.

-How to Build the Fire
+How to Light a Fire

 When you’re ready to set up and light the fire, be sure to follow these steps from the National Chimney Sweep Guild (NSCG):

 - Step 1: Place two medium sized pieces of firewood on the metal grate approximately 6 inches apart.